balanced/www.balancedpayments.com/contents/ach_debits.md

 bankAccountVerification:
   title: Bank account verification
   body: To debit a bank account, Balanced needs to verify it through a micro-verification process.
 You can manage the procedure though the Balanced API without directing customers off your website.
+To minimize ACH debit failures, follow our best practices guide and  example forms for collecting payment information.
+  learnLink: View best practices for ACH Debits

 paymentStatus:
   title: Payment status
-  body: Track the status of the ACH debit throughout its life-cycle.
+  body: Track the status of the ACH debit throughout its life cycle.

 bankStatementDescriptor:
   title: Bank statement descriptor
-  body: Modify the soft descriptor on a pre-transaction basis.
-Balanced allows you to set the description of the purchase on your customer's bank statement.
+  body: Modify the bank statement soft descriptor on a per-transaction basis.
   learnLink: "Learn more about setting<br />the soft descriptor"
   limit: "Bank statement soft descriptor max. character length: 14"